Consider us paperless. In most cases, you will need to upload your supporting documents rather than mailing or faxing them.

 - The file name of any uploaded document must not contain parentheses () or quotation marks (").
 Words should be separated with an underscore (_).
 Keep the file name short and relevant to its content.

 Transcripts received via the upload process are considered unofficial.
-If you are offered admission, you will then need to provide official transcripts (sent to us by mail in a sealed envelope directly from the institution).
+If you are offered admission, you will then need to arrange to have the final official transcripts submitted to us.
 Your offer of admission will be contingent upon the receipt and verification of your official documents.
 Please do not send official records until we request them.

 McGill University reserves the right to require official academic credentials at any time during the admission process, and to rescind any offer of admission made if discrepancies between unofficial and official transcripts are found.